dgryski/go-perfbook/performance.md

 (Of course, even at 275 ns/op, you're more likely to be blocked on I/O and not CPU for time parsing.)

-The general alorithm is slow because it has to handle more cases.
+The general algorithm is slow because it has to handle more cases.
 Your algorithm can be faster because you know more about your problem.
 But the code is more closely tied to exactly what you need.
 It's much more difficult to update if the time format changes.